Bitcoin-Foundation-Italia/bitcoin-wp/README.md

 License
 -------
-This software is released under the GNU LGPL license (see the included file COPYING and COPYING.LESSER).
+This software is released under the GNU LGPL license (see the included files COPYING and COPYING.LESSER).

 Dependencies